Iron Storm (1995 video game)

-Iron Storm is a video game for the Sega Saturn.
+Iron Storm, originally released in Japan as World Advanced Daisenryaku: Koutetsu no Senpuu, (Note: (ワールドアドバンスド大戦略 〜鋼鉄の戦風〜)) is a 1995 turn-based strategy video game for the Sega Saturn.
 It was released in 1996 in North America.
 It is part of the Daisenryaku series which was developed and published by Sega.

 Story

 Iron Storm is a strategy game that takes place within the context of World War II.
 The game's general premise is to allow players to pick a side (United States, Nazi Germany, or Imperial Japan) and then work their way across several battles within the war.
 The game takes place in both the Pacific Theatre and European Theatres.
 In addition, if a player wins certain battles then the path of the war changes.
 For example, Nazi Germany winning the Battle of Britain will allow for an eventual invasion of America, as will Japan defeating the United States at the Battle of Midway.

 Gameplay

 During battles in campaign mode, the player mobilizes a large variety of customizable units (tanks, aircraft, submarines, and warships) across a hexagon-shaped grid in order to defeat the opposing Allied or Axis forces controlled by the game's AI.
 In addition, as time progresses players can upgrade individual units either based on experience levels or as a blanket technology upgrade.
 Experimental weaponry is used in some later battles, including some German jet aircraft like the Messerschmitt Me 262.
 The map system itself is static, but real-time 3-D animations are used to recreate encounters between various types of units, an option that can also be toggled off.